 Being a service facility available to different users, the lab is organised with a general porposes layout.
 For the same reason some basic rules must be observed.
+Please always remember that you are in a multi-users laboratory, not in your own lab.
 Please observe the lab rules and leave the lab neat and tidy as you found it.
 Avoid the rat-pack mentality: hurry, disorder, drab, inaccuracy are our worst enemy.
 We will very appratiate your collaboration to make the lab a nice and reliable workplace for as many users as possible, but alway remember that in case of problems, the staff is authorized to deny further acces to the lab (see CeSAR general regulation).